 Qualifying for a Chapter 13 Hardship Discharge two good examples.

 The perfect example of this is the unemployable, disabled widow.
-During the plan she had an employed husband that made the plan payments.
-Due to no fault of her own he died.
-Now she can’t make plan payments and she deserves an early discharge.
+During the plan, she had an employed husband that made the plan payments.
+Due to no fault of her own, he died.
+Now she can’t make plan payments, and she deserves an early discharge.
 They made payments to the creditors for 3-4 years in good faith.
-The creditors got more than a Chapter 7 would have paid.
-And it is impossible to just modify the plan and make the Chapter 13 work.
+The creditors got more than Chapter 7 would have paid.
+And it is impossible to modify the plan and make the Chapter 13 work.